ashlymas/product/README.md

 Steps:

 1. Import the project in IDE.
-2. Change DB info from application property.
+2. Change DB info from application property. *Already changed username to centric and no password, you can change database name.
 3. Run it.

 URLs: